 The new core curriculum general education requirements will go into effect with the entering class of 2018.

-Courses proposed to satisfy core requirements will be ratified by the Newcomb-Tulane Curriculum Committee and the Newcomb-Tulane College faculty.
+Courses proposed to satisfy core requirements will be ratified by the Newcomb-Tulane Curriculum Committee.

 Newcomb-Tulane College expects all students to demonstrate the ability to communicate successfully in writing for a variety of audiences and purposes, including academic writing, through rhetorical knowledge, critical thinking, primary and secondary research, flexible writing processes, and developing knowledge of conventions.
 This requirement strengthens writing skills and prepares students for the range of writing they will be called upon to produce in their lives and careers.